sdsc-hpc-students/hpc-training-2020/week3/README.md

 # Obtain interactive shared GPU node on SDSC Comet
-Make script `getgpu` executable and run it:
+Source `getgpu.rc`, which defines an alias `getgpu` that you can use to obtain an interactive GPU node:
-`chmod u+x getgpu`
+`source getgpu.rc`
-`./getgpu`
+`getgpu`

-The script `getgpu` contains the SLURM launch command below to obtain an interactive node with access to 1 K80 GPU on the shared GPU nodes for 3h.
-You can also execute this command on the command line:
+The script `getgpu.rc` defines the SLURM launch command below to obtain an interactive node with access to 1 K80 GPU on the shared GPU nodes for 3h.
+You can also execute this command directly on the command line:

 ```
 srun --partition=gpu-shared --reservation=gputraining \
      --nodes=1 --ntasks-per-node=6 --gres=gpu:k80:1 \
      -t 03:00:00 --pty --wait=0 /bin/bash
 ```

 It may take some time to get the interactive node.